mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.2.0 - May TBD, 2025</summary>

-- 🚀 Allow multiple articles, events, and members to be viewed/edited simultaneously in multiple tabs
+- 🚀 Allow multiple articles, events, and members to be viewed & edited simultaneously in multiple tabs
+- 🚀 Create new Lifetime page to list all past Lifetime Achievement Award recipients
 - 🚀 Support markdown blockquotes in articles
+- 🚀 Choose more appropriate icons for some pages

 </details>